Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/1 - Super Mode/README.md

     Not: True

+and:

+    [SUPER]

+    print hello

+is analogous to:

+    Log Line: hello

 ## Array Indexing

 Super Mode allows for the use of the at character as an infix operator for list indexing.